SimCMinMax/AutoSimC/README.md

 - Max_Leg : Maximum number of lengendaries in the permutations.
 Default : 2

 ## SimPermut complementarity
-SimPermut ([On GitHub](https://github.com/Kutikuti/SimPermut)) allow you to extract a settings.ini file to directly calculate the profiles with the items you have in your bags.
+SimPermut ([On GitHub](https://github.com/Kutikuti/SimPermut)) allows you to extract a settings.ini file to directly calculate the profiles with the items you have in your bags.
 Just copy the text you get in SimPermut and paste it in you settings.ini file (erase what was already in it) and launch the script as you described above.

 ## Known issues and developement plan